 - 1. STOP!
 Read the safety information label. - 2.
 Remove barrier assembly. - 3.
-Set REMOTE/OFF/ON switch to "OFF." - Turn off all electric power to the appliance (if applicable). - Push in gas control knob slightly and turn clockwise to "OFF."

-NOTE: Knob cannot be turned from

-"PILOT" to "OFF" unless knob is pushed in slightly.
-Do not force.

-Wait ten (10) minutes to clear out any gas.
+Set REMOTE/OFF/ON switch to "OFF." - 4.
+Turn off all electric power to the appliance (if applicable). - Push in gas control knob slightly and turn clockwise to "OFF."
+NOTE: Knob cannot be turned from "PILOT" to "OFF" unless knob is pushed in slightly.
+Do not force. - Wait ten (10) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
 Follow "B" in the safety information above.
-If you do not smell gas, go to the next step.
+If you do not smell gas, go to the next step. - Find pilot Follow metal tube THERMOCOUPLEfrom gas control.
+The pilot is THE behind the burner on the right (NA side.

-- 7. Find pilot Follow metal tube from gas control.
-The pilot is behind the burner on the right side. - Push in control knob all the way and hold in.
+- Turn gas control knob counterclockwise room to "PILOT." - Push in control knob all the way and hold in.
 Repeatedly push the Piezo Ignitor Button until the pilot is lit.
 Continue to hold the control knob in for about one (1) minute after the pilot is lit.
 Release knob, and it will pop back up.
 Pilot should remain lit.
-If it goes out, repeat steps 5 through 9. - If knob does not pop up when released, STOP and IMMEDIATELY call a qualified service technician or gas supplier. - If the pilot will not stay lit after several tries, turn the gas control knob to "OFF" and call your service technician or gas supplier. - 10.
-Turn gas control knob counterclockwise - 11.
+If it goes out, repeat steps 5 through 9. - If knob does not pop up when released, STOP and IMMEDIATELY call a qualified service technician or gas supplier. - If the pilot will not stay lit after several tries, turn the gas control knob to "OFF" and call your service technician or gas supplier. - Turn gas control knob counterclockwise row to "ON." - 11.
 Set REMOTE/OFF/ON switch to desired setting. - 12.
 Turn on all electric power to the appliance (if applicable). - 13.
 Re-install the barrier assembly.